yuvaraj91/soda-cloud-poc/README.md

 # Data quality with Soda Cloud

-Proof-of-concept for the free trial of Soda Cloud + dbt
+Proof-of-concept for the free trial of Soda Cloud + dbt.
+Tested in Snowflake.

 # Setup